minixxie/apollo-server-go/README.md

-# apollo-server-go
+# mock-apollo-go
-Apollo (Ctrip) server in golang
+This project is developed to mock Apollo (Ctrip) server APIs in golang.
+It serves kv config values from a local file with support for hot reloading config changes.